 will produce:

 The core doxia modules do not construct anchors from section/subsection names.
-If you want to reference a section, you have to provide an explicit anchor:
+If you want to reference a section, you should either provide an explicit anchor:

 Note that this differs from previous behavior, where anchors were constructed from section/subsection names, replacing special characters by underscores.
 This behavior presents two shortcomings: